Josh Lowe Player Props: Rays vs. Athletics

-On Wednesday, Josh Lowe (.333 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+On Thursday, Josh Lowe (.270 on-base percentage in past 10 games, 68 points below season-long percentage) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 3:37 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Athletics.
+In his last game, he went 1-for-5 with an RBI against the Athletics.

 Josh Lowe Game Info & Props vs. the Athletics